Consumer Use Tax | Retailer Reporting Requirements

 Colorado adopted a Use Tax in 1937, which requires individuals and businesses to pay use tax on tangible personal property purchased from out-of-state vendors if the item is used, stored, or consumed in Colorado.
 Consumer use tax must be paid by individuals and businesses for tangible personal property used in Colorado for personal or business purposes (not to be resold) when tax was not paid at the time of purchase.
-If you have purchased an item without paying sales tax or received an Annual Purchase Summary from an online retailer visit Information for Consumers for more information.
+If you have purchased an item without paying sales tax or received an Annual Purchase Summary from an online retailer visit the Use Tax for Businesses web page for more information.

 How to Report and Pay Consumer Use Tax for Businesses